UgurEgemenKaya/2nd-Year-IBP-Project/README.md

 "# 2nd-Year-IBP-Project"
-This internet based programming project contains some basic CSS, HTML5, Database operations and PHP.
+This internet based programming project contains some basic:
+- CSS3
+- HTML5
+- MySql Database operations
+- PHP
 In this project the website can do the followings;
 1) Member registiration
 2) Member Login/Logout